dantasfiles/dantasfiles.github.io/_posts/2025-05-06-notes-on-cornell-cs-3780.md

   - Weak law of large numbers: "_the empirical average of data drawn from a distribution converges to its mean_"
   - Feature extraction: Selecting "_part of instances we deem relevant for predicting output_"
   - Model / program / hypothesis: function from input to "_label / output we would like to predict_"

+## K-nearest neighbors and the curse of dimensionality
+- Definitions:
+  - k-NN algorithm: "_or a test input, assign the most common label amongst its k most similar training inputs_"
+  -